maitrix-org/llm-reasoners/README.md

 visualize(mcts_result, node_data_factory=blocksworld_node_data_factory,
                        edge_data_factory=blocksworld_edge_data_factory)
 ```
-Then an URL of the visualized results will pop up.
-The figure will be interactive and look like the examples shown in our [demo website](https://llm-reasoners.net/).
+Then a URL of the visualized results will pop up.
+The figure will be interactive and look like the examples shown on our [demo website](https://llm-reasoners.net/).
 ## Installation
 Make sure to use Python 3.10 or later.